derrickpehjh/CZ4045-NLP-Assignment/README.md

 1) Java https://www.java.com/en/download/
 2) Eclipse IDE https://www.eclipse.org/downloads/

-Required Libraries are included in the libraries folder
+Required Libraries are included in the libraries folder.
+You may need to configure build path and add the libraries if there are errors pertaining to it.

 ## Import:
 1) Create a new workspace in eclipse